Narayamini/springboot_ms/README.md

-spring-boot-rest-security-Implemented Spring Boot Security Concepts - In Memory Security without accessing db(passwords - both in plain text, bcrypt), Security using db(JDBC) and passwords storage in plaintext and bcryted, Custom Tables Implementation. spring-boot-mvc- Implemented Spring MVC with integration with Thymeleaf and contains data binding concepts through HTML forms spring-boot-rest-mvc-validation- Implemented Validation concepts which include using spring provided validation annotations and also defining custom validation
+spring-boot-rest-security-Implemented Spring Boot Security Concepts - In Memory Security without accessing db(passwords - both in plain text, bcrypt), Security using db(JDBC) and passwords storage in plaintext and bcryted, Custom Tables Implementation. spring-boot-mvc- Implemented Spring MVC with integration with Thymeleaf and contains data binding concepts through HTML forms spring-boot-rest-mvc-validation- Implemented Validation concepts which include using spring provided validation annotations and also defining custom validation spring-boot-spring-mvc-crud-Implemented completed end to end Employee repository use case with add, list, update, delete employees functionality using web pages, db.